Building a serverless application with Go, Google Cloud Run and Firebase

 And that’s all that you need from the infrastructure side.
 Google Cloud does all the magic.
 Based on the traffic, the container will automatically scale up and down.
 Sounds like a perfect solution?

 In practice, it is not so simple.
-There are many articles showing how to use Google Cloud Run, but they usually show small bricks that may be used for building an application.
+Many articles show how to use Google Cloud Run, but they usually present small building blocks you can use to build an application.
+It’s hard to combine all these pieces from multiple places into a fully working project (been there, done that).

 Plan